nerdyAvocado/nerdyAvocado.github.io/_posts/2020-07-27-intro-to-supportability.md

 The most immediate supportability impact you can have when writing code for a product is to ensure that the code is maintainable.
 Maintainability can be defined as:

-***"The ease with which a software system or component can be modified to correct faults, improve performance or other attributes, or adapt to a changed environment"***.
+> "The ease with which a software system or component can be modified to correct faults, improve performance or other attributes, or adapt to a changed environment"

 In my experience, maintainable code is easy to read, provides a well-defined function, and is well documented.